rgwoodiii/continuous_control_ddpg/Report.md

 ### rewards
 The agent's goal is to maintain the arm in the target area for as long as possible (as measured by time steps).
 As such the agent recieves a reward of +.1 for each time step that the arm is in the target area.

-### state space
-The state space has to total of 37 dimensions and keeps information on the velocity of the agent, as well a ray based perception of objects in front of the agent.

 ### action space
 Within the environment, there is a discrete action space of 4.
 Per the udacity program the agent able to take action represented by four numbers that correspond to the torque of the arm's two joints.